isomerpages/pa-chingay/pages/Community Art Installations.md

 </div>

 <p>
-Over 2,000 students from eight schools and institutions curated and put together each unique space, as guided and supported by the community artists and PA’s Community Arts & Culture Clubs; creating their own Chingay Rabbits in various sizes to portray the theme of FUTURE SINGAPORE with their imagination and creativity.</p>
+Over 2,000 students from eight schools and institutions curated and put together their own unique art space, as guided and supported by the community artists and PA’s Community Arts & Culture Clubs; creating their own Chingay Rabbits in various sizes to portray the theme of FUTURE SINGAPORE with their imagination and creativity.</p>
 </div>

 <div style="padding-top:2rem">